mono/roslyn/README.md

 Mono compatible copy of Roslyn Source Code

-The build requires master mono 9aed010782d9ea3ad18021bafcfedc89d27a1faf or newer
+The build requires master mono c5cf618a14711a2144b8a017ad0b61693253bd9c or newer

 C# compiler
 ============

 The compiler can be build using xbuild as `xbuild Src/Compilers/CSharp/csc/csc.csproj'

-Roslyn compiler is called rcsc.exe and when built with make it can be found in top level Binaries folder
+Roslyn compiler is called csc.exe and when built with make it can be found in top level Binaries folder

 Workspaces
 ===========